hslu-ige-laes/lcm/docs/docs/about/installation/localInstallation.md

 - Make sure to download version 3.6.3

 ## R Studio Software
-- R Studio is development environment for R
+- R Studio is a development environment for R
 - R Studio is recommended for development purposes only; it is not needed for runtime purposes

 1. Click [here](https://rstudio.com/products/rstudio/download/){:target="_blank"} to choose the operating system and download R Studio Desktop "Free"